 San Diego argued that the State Constitution does not expressly define the qualified voters for a tax; however, the Legislature defined qualified voters to include landowners in the Mello-Roos Community Facilities District Act.
 The Court of Appeal rejected San Diego's argument, reasoning that the text and history of Propositions 13 and 218 clearly show California voters intended to limit the taxing powers of local government.
 The Court was unwilling to defer to the Act as legal authority to provide local governments more flexibility in complying with the State's constitutional requirement to obtain voter approval for taxes.
 The Court held that the tax was invalid because the registered voters of San Diego did not approve it.
-However, the Court expressly stated that it was not addressing the validity of landowners voting to impose special taxes pursuant to the Act in situations where there are fewer than 12 registered voters.
-In the case of the CCFD, at the time of the election there were several hundred thousand registered voters within the CCFD (i.e., all of the registered voters in the city of San Diego).
-In the case of the District, there were fewer than 12 registered voters within the District at the time of the election to authorize the Development Special Tax within the District, and the City, as the owner of the property in the District, was the qualified elector for the District.
+However, the Court expressly stated that it was not addressing the validity of landowners voting to impose special taxes pursuant to the Act in situations where there are fewer than 12 registered voters within the CCFD (i.e., all of the registered voters in the city of San Diego).
+In the case of the District, there were fewer than 12 registered voters within the District, and the City, as the owner of the property in the District, was the qualified elector for the District.